yaroslavsobolev/robowski-maps/README.md

 Covariance matrices are plotted by the `ugi_kinetics_v3_covplot.py` script based on the precalculated output of the scripts whose names contain `_perr_`, meaning "parameter errors analysis".

+#### Hantzsch reaction
+1. To reproduce the Figure 5a and Figure S99, run the `robowski/misc_scripts/hntz_discovery_timeline.py` script.
+2. To reproduce the main-text figure 5b, run the `robowski/misc_scripts/figures_for_articles/all_hantzsch_spectra_figure5b.py` script.
+3. To reproduce the Figure 5d, 5e and 5f, run the `TO BE ADDED`

 #### Reactions with prussian blue analogs